Before you start

 Your job will be to put together the exhibits that will be presented along with the oral testimony of your character.
 As you look at the websites for your character, keep in mind that you will need primary documents and images to include in your presentation.
 Save images and documents that might apply to your character.
 This exhibit should include at least 3 of the following:

-- photographs (Picture Australia – enter the term ‘Petrov.’
+- photographs (Picture Australia (Now Trove) – enter the term ‘Petrov.’
 Beware!
 Not all the photograph captions are correct.
 Check the Old Parliament House Petrov Affair website for character identification);

 - excerpts from memoirs;